apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 This will start first the db service, then the app service.
 Jetty is run exposing the webapp to **http://localhost:8081/app**.
 By default remote debugging is activated (port 9000), which could be removed/commented in docker-compose.yml.
 You could follow the logs with docker-compose logs -f app or docker-compose logs -f db.

+- To change velocity templates check webapp in ** src/main/webapp** and run in another window *mvn package*.
+Jetty should restart automatically.
+Other resources might depend on https://www.eclipse.org/jetty/documentation/jetty-9/index.html#jars-scanned-for-annotations.

+### Cleanup or restart (optional)

+- Optionally Check system or cleanup, e.g. with docker-compose down, docker-compose down -v or docker sytem prune (removes any container on system).

+- If services are already installed, activate/start by docker-compose up

+ Example Logs:

+    [Note] [Entrypoint]: Entrypoint script for MySQL Server 8.0.25-1debian10 started.
+    [Note] [Entrypoint]: Switching to dedicated user 'mysql' [Note] [Entrypoint]: Entrypoint script for MySQL Server 8.0.25-1debian10 started.

+    [System] [MY-010116] [Server] /usr/sbin/mysqld (mysqld 8.0.25) starting as process 1
+    [System] [MY-013576] [InnoDB] InnoDB initialization has started.
+    [System] [MY-013577] [InnoDB] InnoDB initialization has ended.
+     [System] [MY-011323] [Server] X Plugin ready for connections.
+Bind-address: '::' port: 33060, socket: /var/run/mysqld/mysqlx.sock
+    [Warning] [MY-010068] [Server] CA certificate ca.pem is self signed.
+    [System] [MY-013602] [Server] Channel mysql_main configured to support TLS.
+Encrypted connections are now supported for this channel.
+    [Warning] [MY-011810] [Server] Insecure configuration for --pid-file: Location '/var/run/mysqld' in the path is accessible to all OS users.
+Consider choosing a different directory.
+    [System] [MY-010931] [Server] /usr/sbin/mysqld: ready for connections.
+Version: '8.0.25'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.

+    Listening for transport dt_socket at address: 9000

+    [INFO] Scanning for projects...
+    [INFO]
+    [INFO] ------< org.apache.turbine.test.integrationtest:integrationtest >-------
+    [INFO] Building My Turbine Web Application 1.0.0-SNAPSHOT [INFO] --------------------------------[ war ]---------------------------------
+    [INFO]
+    [INFO] >>> jetty-maven-plugin:9.4.43.v20210629:run (default-cli) > test-compile @ integrationtest >>>
+    [INFO]
+    [INFO] --- torque-maven-plugin:5.1-SNAPSHOT:generate (torque-om) @ integrationtest ---
+    [main] INFO | org.apache.torque.generator.control.Controller - readConfiguration() : Starting to read configuration files

+- Starting the app service will build the app and start jetty with Maven on port 8081.
+This command is set as a **command** in the app service in docker compose.

+Currently the docker-compose is generated once more, if starting the containers, this will overwrite m2repo and may result in errors.

+If not yet done, build on the host with mvn clean install -f ../pom.xml -Pdocker.

 #### Lifecycle (developers only)